openplanetary/openplanetary.github.io/_posts/2016-10-03-datashader-mola.md

 [^pandas]: you are using pandas for tabular data, I hope.

-Obviously, a more powerful machine achieves better results: on my desktop MacPro ( 32 Cores / 64 GB RAM ) it took and order of magnitude less.
+Obviously, a more powerful machine achieves better results: on my desktop MacPro ( 32 Cores / 64 GB RAM ) it took an order of magnitude less.

 Datashader works pretty well in combination with [Bokeh](http://bokeh.pydata.org), always from Continuum Analytics.
 The last cell in the notebook below will produce an interactive plot with live data reduction every time the user pans or zooms.